 Ask yourself: Are our customers at the center of our brand narrative?

 Your customers are people – and people, by nature, are not rational beings.
 We will often make decisions and then construct rational arguments to fit.
 In other words, we make choices based on feelings.
 There is a psychology to brand storytelling and emotion is an essential element of it.
 Without an emotional connection, it’s hard to make anyone care.

 Do you remember the “This is your brain on drugs” public service campaign?
 It’s now being revived for a new generation, but it’s hard to forget the simple yet poignant (and alarming) message of the original.
 A dramatic example to illustrate the fact that our brains implicitly understand story structure; it fills in the blanks for what isn’t said.
 Our emotional brains are extremely perceptive, unlike our thinking processes, which can be slow to get the point.

 Ask yourself: What emotion is our audience feeling before or after they encounter our product or service?

 There is an art to content creation.

 Technology has allowed us to better understand our customers, their patterns and even the human emotions that trigger the need to buy.
 But at the end of the day, business is personal; we buy from brands we like and trust.
-Brand storytelling continues to prove its power in helping companies and their marketers establish and nurture those customer connections – growing our business relationships and reputation.
+Storytelling continues to prove its power in helping companies and their communicators establish and nurture those customer connections – growing our business relationships and reputation.